Collaborating with Major Gift Officers

 But don’t let these differences blind you to the many opportunities that exist for collaboration between the annual giving and major giving teams.
 Prospect discovery and solicitation are great examples.
 Annual fund officers should always be on the lookout for new major gift prospects and major gift officers should (almost) always be soliciting their prospects for annual gifts each year.
 Other opportunities for collaboration include annual fund staff helping to create extra personal appeals for managed prospects, engaging prospects through meaningful volunteer roles (e.g., reunion committees, annual fund advisory boards), or working together to secure gift officer appointments.
 The annual giving program at The University of North Texas used its phonathon callers to identify prospects who might be interested in “taking a meeting” and then passed those names onto major gift officers for follow-up.

 That’s not all.
 Co-reviewing prospect lists, conducting joint visits, and working together to draft gift proposals are also great examples of collaboration.
 And don’t forget about gift opportunities within the annual fund.
 Blended gifts, term scholarships, and “challenges” can be meaningful – even exciting – ways for major donors to provide annual support.

 All too often, however, these opportunities don’t even make their way into gift discussions.
 That’s because many major gift officers are inclined to steer their prospects toward more traditional gift opportunities such as endowment and capital support.
 Whose job is it to remind major gift officers about these (often overlooked) opportunities?
 It’s the annual fund officer’s.
 They are, after all, the experts when it comes to annual giving.
 Additionally, they’re the ones whose programs stand to benefit and whose goals are more likely to be met when those opportunities are realized.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Annual Fund & Major Gift Partnerships.
+CLICK HERE for AGN’s Webinar on Inspiring Other Units to Support Annual Giving.